 - As part of the preparation of the Neighbourhood Plan, an Open Space, Sport and Recreation Study has been prepared and is available to view on the Neighbourhood Plan website.
 The Study identifies a range of open space types according to their function.
 The Neighbourhood Plan protects existing open space, sport and recreation sites, enabling them to be enhanced where there will be no significant detrimental impact on the locality, including the amenity of nearby residents.
-The Plan also protects facilities from being lost unless it can be adequately demonstrated that the facility is surplus to requirements or that new facilities of an equal or better size, quality and accessibility is being provided. - 6.3 Appendix 2 provides a brief description of the Open Space, Sports and Recreation areas including projected additions from the Brierley Paddocks and Dawes Lane in the Plan Area, including location maps of the sites.
+The Plan also protects facilities from being lost unless it can be adequately demonstrated that the facility is surplus to requirements or that new facilities of an equal or better size, quality and accessibility is being provided. - 6.3 Appendix 1 provides a brief description of the Open Space, Sports and Recreation areas including projected additions from the recently commenced Brierley Paddocks housing development and Dawes Lane (Policy WM3) in the Plan Area, including location maps of the sites.
 The full report can be found on the Neighbourhood Plan website.

-Policy WM 11 - Open Space, Sport and Recreation Sites
+Policy WM 10 - Open Space, Sport and Recreation Sites